-The original concept for the after dinner walking group project was inspired by the OPEN Sydney Night-Time Economy Strategy and Action Plan 2013–2030.
+The after dinner walking group was inspired by the OPEN Sydney night-time economy strategy and action plan 2013-2030.

 While anyone can join the new walking group, it is targeted at Sydney residents aged over 55 and aims to bring together like-minded people who are already active and want to stay fit by walking and exploring Sydney’s outdoor attractions.

 The Australian Medical Association of NSW is also supporting the walking group initiative.
-Vice President Dr Saxon Smith said it was great to see an initiative that encouraged enjoyable ways of keeping fit.
+Vice-President Dr Saxon Smith said it was great to see an initiative that encouraged ways of keeping fit.

 Judging by the overwhelming response to the previous walks, Sydney’s older walkers relish the opportunity to get active and really enjoy the city together when the sun goes down.

 For information on upcoming walking tours, head to What's On.